Jonathan-Brandt/se_project_react/README.md

-# React + Vite
+# WHAT TO WEAR APP

 This is a work in progress APP that stores clothing item images and presents what to wear for the day to the user.

-More functionality is planned for the future.
+This project was coded in React.js using Vite as a base.
+API functionality is also used for for displaying the weather type, and the app filters clothing options based on the current weather.

 Current plugins